31.03.2023

 Independent Junior Group leader “Metabolomics and Plant Resilience” (m/f/d)

-Who we are: The IPB is a non-university research institution of the Leibniz Association on the Weinberg Campus of the Martin Luther University Halle-Wittenberg.
+The IPB is a non-university research institution of the Leibniz Association on the Weinberg Campus of the Martin Luther University Halle-Wittenberg.
 Research of its four departments (ca. 200 employees, including about 40 PhD students) aims to understand the bio/chemical basis of plant resilience and performance in challenging environments.
-The IPB offers excellent research facilities and state-of-the-art infrastructure to investigate the chemical diversity, biochemical interactions, and biological roles of plant and fungal natural products, with an emphasis on specialized metabolites, signalling molecules and relevant molecular networks of functional gene and protein regulation (http://www.ipb-halle.de).
+The IPB offers excellent research facilities and state-of-the-art infrastructure to investigate the chemical diversity, biochemical interactions, and biological roles of plant and fungal natural products, with an emphasis on specialized metabolites, signalling molecules and relevant molecular networks of functional gene and protein regulation (https://www.ipb-halle.de).

-Whom we are looking for: Early career scientists who recently completed their PhD, have an excellent publication record, and have demonstrated their ability of innovative research and independent thinking.
-The research program of the successful applicant will address contemporary topics in plant stress biology from a metabolomics perspective.
-Interdisciplinary approaches (e.g., including cell biology or genetics) are encouraged.
-Topics may include plant specialized or general metabolism as well as phytohormone signaling and action.
-The incumbent is expected to actively acquire external funding from German, European and overseas sources.
+Early career scientists with PostDoc experience, an excellent publication record, and who have demonstrated their ability of innovative research and independent thinking.
+The research program of the successful applicant will address contemporary topics in plant stress biology where metabolomics should represent a significant part of the methodology.
+Interdisciplinary approaches (e.g., including cell biology, genetics or proteomics) are encouraged.
+Topics may include plant specialized or general metabolism or phytohormone signaling and action.
+The incumbent is expected to actively acquire external funding from German, European or overseas sources.

 For further information please contact Prof. Dr. Alain Tissier (atissier(at)ipb-halle.de), Tel.: +49 (0) 345 5582-1500